-Consistent with UWS 3.05 and UWL 3.05, the performance of all faculty (as well as continuing full-time academic staff) in the Department of Chemistry & Biochemistry will be reviewed annually.
-The areas of review shall include teaching, scholarship, and service activities (see Sections III.A-B).
-Each year during the first week of May, the Department Chair shall remind the faculty to complete the standard UWL Annual Faculty Activity Report that contains a description of their activities occurring between the dates, June 1 of the previous summer and May 30 of the current academic year.
-One electronic copy shall be emailed to the Department Chair by no later than May 31.
-This Annual Faculty Activity Report shall serve as a vehicle for self-evaluation, which, along with student and peer evaluations, will form the basis for the annual merit review.
+Consistent with UW-S 3.05 and UWL 3.05, the performance of all faculty (as well as continuing full-time academic staff) in the Department of Chemistry & Biochemistry will be reviewed annually.
+The areas of review shall include teaching, scholarship, and service activities (also see sections III.A-B and IV.A.1-2).
+Each year during the first week of May, the department chair shall remind the faculty to complete the standard UWL Annual Faculty Activity Report that contains a description of their activities occurring between the dates, June 1 of the previous summer and May 30 of the current academic year.
+One hard copy shall be submitted, and one electronic copy shall be emailed, to the chair by no later than May 31.
+This Annual Faculty Activity Report shall serve as a vehicle for self-evaluation, which, along with student and peer evaluations, will form the basis for the annual review.
 The results of these merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office on Dec.
 15 annually.

-Early in the fall semester, the Annual Merit Review Committee (Section IV.A.4.a) will use the completed Annual Faculty Activity Reports, student learning environment survey, and peer evaluation information from the previous year to evaluate each department member's performance in the three areas of faculty responsibility (teaching, scholarship, and service) using the criteria specified below and detailed in Section III.A or III.B.
-Within seven days of the department Annual Merit Review Committee meeting, the Department Chair will notify each faculty and IAS member, in writing, of their merit designation ("Meritorious" or "Nonmeritorious").
+Early in the fall semester, the department chair, working with the department Annual Merit Review Committee (section IV.A.4.a), will use the completed Annual Faculty Activity Reports, student evaluation of instruction (SEI) information, and peer evaluation information from the previous year to evaluate each department member's performance in the three areas of faculty responsibility (teaching, scholarship and service) using the criteria specified below.